 "When it comes to healthcare IT, experience is everything.
 With hundreds of clients of varying sizes nationwide, Company is uniquely positioned to provide expert-level EHR solutions to your team."

-While it’s important to talk about yourself a bit to distinguish yourself from your competitors, going too far is a costly B2B website mistake because customers rarely want to hear about you.
-What they want to hear about is how you can help them.
+While it’s important to talk about your company at times to distinguish yourself from competitors, going too far is a costly B2B website mistake because customers rarely want to hear about you.
+What they truly desire is to learn how your company can provide valuable solutions for their needs.
 You can show them how you can help them by addressing their unique pain points, being transparent, and catering to their emotions.

 - Who is your target customer?

-- How do you help your target customer in plain, simple language?
+- How do you help your target customer in plain, simple language, or language that they use?

 - What do you understand about your target customer that no one else does?